slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On religion

 <!--
-> *"Faith: not wanting to know what is true."  -- Friedrich Nietzsche*
 > *"I would rather have a mind opened by wonder than one closed by belief."  -- Gerry Spence* -->